Shredding expectations.

 KISKA CrossTalks | E-Bikes | Industry Collaboration | Watch full video

 The e-bike industry is growing.
 But into what?
-KISKA CrossTalks is a chance for cross-industry exchange about the future of e-bikes.
+KISKA CrossTalks 2017 was a chance for a cross-industry exchange about the future of e-bikes.

 “You have to be brave to create a successful brand.”

 Before tackling the future, it’s important to understand how far e-bikes have come.
 Originally targeted to active Boomers, e-bikes are now an important mobility solution.
-In China, 150- to 200-million are on the road.
-In 2019, up to 40% of bike sales in German and Netherlands were e-bikes.
-The world’s two biggest bike markets.
+In China in 2017, 150-200 million were on the road.
+In 2019, up to 40% of bike sales in Germany and the Netherlands were e-bikes.
 North America is on-board too, with e-bikes rising in popularity amongst urban commuters.

 PEXCO’s Susanne and Felix Puello illustrated the evolution even further, covering the brand and business of e-bikes.
 The power couple shared the building of e-bike venture Haibike, which paved the way to the entirely new e-performance industry segment.
 With rapid product development and keen brand marketing, they ensured Haibike’s dominance.
-With PEXCO, they’re translating their success and satisfying many rider segments with three new brands: Raymon, Husqvarna and R2R.
+With PEXCO, they translated their success and satisfied many rider segments with three new brands: Raymon, Husqvarna and R2R.

 “Think about what the rider is doing on the trails.”

-To keep riders happy the e-bike industry is under increasing pressure to deliver on brand and performance.
-To deliver the goods, they have to get on the trails and get into riders’ heads.
-Downhill racer turned engineer, turned founder of Cero Design Studio, Cesar Rojo knows.
-He has a clear approach that has nothing to do with price point: “Be closer to customers.”
-On the topic of performance, he foresees recreational and professional segments blending together.
-The results which are already seen in new geometries, improved engine integration and introduction of 29-inch wheels.
+To keep riders happy, the e-bike industry was under increasing pressure to deliver on brand and performance.
+To deliver the goods, they needed to get on the trails and into riders’ heads.
+Downhill racer, turned engineer, turned founder of Cero Design Studio, Cesar Rojo knew.
+He had a clear approach that had nothing to do with price point: “Be closer to customers.”
+On the topic of performance, he foresaw recreational and professional segments blending together.
+The results have been seen in new geometries, improved engine integration, and introduction of 29-inch wheels.

 “Proprietary apps created by brands, that are not open-source, are complete bullshit.”

-Bringing better and branded rider journeys to the forefront, outdoor explorer, and Komoot co-founding CEO, Markus Hallermann insisted the next e-bike evolution will come from data.
+Komoot co-founding CEO, Markus Hallermann insisted the next e-bike evolution will come from data – bringing better and branded rider journeys to the forefront.
 But the world doesn’t need another app.
 The next step?
 Maximising rider-generated info and cross-industry partnerships to integrate e-bikes into rider lifestyles even more.
 Thinking beyond the bike isn’t just the responsibility of brands.
 Industry standards must be set.
 A visionary proposition for an industry with an abundance of local and niche brands.

 “Much more Patagonia than Kawasaki.”